SamuelMakobe/HealthConnect-Clinic-Experience-Lab-Appointment-Analysis/README.md

 ### False negatives

-Some actual no-show appointments remain unidentified, which is important if the model were eventually used to support intervention strategies.
+Some actual no-show appointments remain unidentified.

+### False positives

+Some attended appointments are incorrectly classified as potential no-shows.

+### Segment variation

+Model performance varies across booking lead-time groups and other segments.

 ### Generalisation

-Performance should not be assumed to generalise to other clinics, patient populations, or healthcare environments.
+Performance should not be assumed to generalise to other clinics, patient populations or healthcare environments.

-### Further validation
+### Independent validation

-Future development should include temporal validation and validation using appropriate real-world data where available.
+The model has not yet been independently validated using a separate external or temporally separated dataset.

+### Threshold and calibration

+Alternative classification thresholds and probability calibration have not yet been fully evaluated.

 ### Operational use